-For more information about the role of grace in our lives, please refer to the article titled “What Is Grace?” on this website.
+For more information about the role of grace in our lives, please refer to our article “What Is Grace?”

 Christians are admonished to overcome evil, rather than giving in to or being overwhelmed by evil.
 “Do not be overcome by evil, but overcome evil with good” (Romans 12:21).

 The elements of spiritual armor listed in Ephesians 6 are for the purpose of defending ourselves against evil and the attacks of Satan.
-The shield of faith actually allows us not only to defend ourselves, but to overcome evil:
+The shield of faith goes one step further by allowing us not only to defend ourselves, but to actively overcome evil:

 The Roman soldiers of Paul’s day were sometimes subject to a virtual shower of arrows that rained down on them from above.
 For example, when laying siege to a walled city or a fortified hill, they had to advance while arrows were launched from above them.
 As a protection to enable them to advance, they used a formation known as the testudo, or tortoise formation.